 Description

-The raw brass is polished, it then receives a nickel decoration by electrolysis in several passes, it is finally lightly brushed manually.
+This finish is very resistant.
+The raw brass is polished, it then receives a nickel decoration by electrolysis in several passes, it is finally lightly brushed manually in an irregular way.
+These successive layers of nickel do not require any finishing varnish.

 The warm hue of the nickel gives a silver with slightly golden reflections.